 - You want to avoid all the auto-generated merged commit messages.

-Performing Git Rebase
+Git Rebase using CMD

-Here are in general few steps which will tell you how to perform rebase using command line tool.
+Here are, in general, few steps which will tell you how to perform rebase using command line tool.

 - Navigate to the root directory of your project where you want to perform rebase.